Medical Tests Every Woman Needs to Be Healthy for Life

 And keep exercising.
 Exercise has been shown to reduce the risk of dementia, lower blood pressure and blood sugar — and it will give you more energy to enjoy the grandkids.
 Studies have shown that older women who began or maintained weight-training programs improved their overall health in so many ways, including increasing bone mineral density, increasing strength and the ability to perform daily activities, which decreases the risk of falls and injuries.

-The flu vaccine is recommended for just about everyone, but if you’re over 65, it’s especially important, because developing the flu can be dangerous for older people.
+The flu vaccine is recommended for just about everyone, but if you’re over 65, it’s especially important.
 Other shots you need, says Dr. Brangman: the herpes zoster vaccine, to protect against shingles, a painful condition caused by the same virus that gave you chicken pox when you were a kid (and which lays dormant for decades, but can reactivate later in life).

 The United States Advisory Committee on Immunization Practices (ACIP) has recommended that adults older than 60 receive the herpes zoster vaccine as part of their routine medical care.
 It’s a personal decision, but keep in mind that the nerve pain and possible nerve damage from a case of shingles can be severe, and long lasting.
 Also recommended: a tetanus booster, necessary every 10 years, and a pneumonia vaccine.